 In some accents (like Adele’s regional London accent), /t/ is usually pronounced as a glottal stop before vowel sounds as well as before consonant sounds.
 Adele says [‘brɪʔɪʃ], but I usually say [‘brɪtʰɪʃ].
 This is because I have a different accent.

 These days, most British people will slip the glottal stop in before vowel sounds in informal speech, especially between words.
 This is even true for those who usually speak with a Standard Southern British Accent, like me.

 In order to speak as clearly as possible, you should try to use the glottal stop before consonant sounds, but you should try to say [tʰ] before vowel sounds, especially in formal speech.
 However, if you live in a region where everyone uses the glottal stop in the middle and at the ends of words, you may find it useful to use the glottal stop more often!
-I’m going to teach you all about the glottal stop and you’ll have a chance to practise it in the Complete Pronunciation Course, which is coming up very soon!
+Learn more about how and when to use the glottal stop in the Complete English Pronunciation Video Course!